Blogs

 avatar

-JOHN SHIRK – Today’s Eye On Integrity is based on Ephesians 4:3.
+JOHN SHIRK – Today’s Eye on Integrity is based on Ephesians 5, verses 18b to 20.

-Walking in the unity of the Spirit is a virtue to embrace for our lives in the Year of Integrity.
+Celebrating Jesus in music is a virtue to embrace for our lives in the Year of Integrity.

 John Shirk